 Another way to find cheap accommodation while traveling is to stay more than one night in the same place.
 Many hotels and hostels offer discounts for longer stays, such as “stay 4 nights, pay for 3” deals.
 These hotel deals are a great way to save money.

 Staying in the same place for multiple nights can also save you money on transportation costs.
 By staying in one place you don’t have to pay for a taxi, train, bus, etc. to get to a new place.
-Bonus: you don’t have to move luggage around
+Bonus: you don’t have to move luggage around.

 It’s important to note that these types of deals are often available during the off-season or slower times of the year.

-Stay over Sunday
+Stay Over Sunday

 Staying over on a Sunday night can be a great way to find cheap accommodation while traveling.
 Many hotels receive Friday and Saturday night bookings from leisure travelers and Monday to Friday bookings from their business travelers, so there can be a void on Sunday nights.
 This is especially true for budget hotels that are often overlooked by business travelers.